-A segment is a group of visitors characterized by a defined set of attributes, interests, behaviors, preferences, or demographic, psychographic, or technographic properties.
+A BlueConic segment is a dynamic grouping of your customers or visitors characterized by a defined set of attributes, interests, behaviors, preferences, or demographic, psychographic, or technographic properties.

-Anonymous and known users can be segmented with a single filter or a complex set of filters, allowing you to engage with your users at the right moment by way of a meaningful and relevant dialogue.
-Users of your online channels can belong to multiple segments.
-For example, a single user might be included in segments: "under 35 years old", "interested in football", "referred by social media", "read December newsletter".
+Known and anonymous users can be segmented with a single filter or a complex set of filters.
+So you can engage with your users at the right moment with a meaningful and relevant dialogue.
+Customers and users of your online channels can belong to multiple segments.
+For example, a single user might be included in the segments "under 35 years old," "interested in football," "referred by social media," and "read December newsletter."

-Segmentation is dynamic, which means that the latest updates of profile property values are used to determine if a visitor falls in a specific segment in real-time.
+In BlueConic, segmentation is dynamic, which means that the latest updates of profile property values are used to determine if a visitor falls in a specific segment in real time.

 Organizing and managing segments

-The top of the screen contains the name of the segment and next to it you will see the number of profiles that it currently contains.
-When you are creating a segment there are no restrictions in place yet, so you see the total number of profiles.
+At the top of the screen you enter a name for the segment and next you can see the number of profiles it currently contains.
+When you first create a segment, and there are no restrictions in place yet, you see the total number of available profiles.

 Note that you can also create a segment using the Segment Overlap Insight.

-The top area of the screen will show the meta data of the segment.
+The top area of the screen shows the segment's metadata.
+Enter a name for your segment.

-- Edit rights of the segment: select the domain(s) to which a user must belong to in order to modify this segment.
+- Edit rights of the segment: Select the domain(s) to which a user must belong to in order to modify this segment.
 If more than one domain is selected, the user must belong to all domains in order to be able to modify this segment.
-If no segments are selected, any user can modify this segment.
-See Domain-based permission for complete information.
+If no domains are selected, any user can modify this segment.
+See Domain-based permission for more information.

-Note that to save screen space, you can hide or show the meta data by clicking the top separator line with the [-] or [+] icon on it.
+To save screen space, you can hide or show the metadata by clicking the top separator line with the [-] or [+] icon on it.

-You can now further specify your segment by by selecting one or more Segment Filters
+You can now further specify your segment by selecting one or more conditions or filters.
+See Segment Filters.

-Segments group visitors together based on the values stored in their profile properties.
-Creating a new segment starts by selecting the profile property you will use to discern between visitors.
-If a matching profile property does not exist, create one!
-(Don't worry about picking the correct property, it is easy to add or remove profile properties after your initial pick.)
+If a matching profile property does not exist, you can create one.
+(Don't worry about picking the correct property, because it's easy to add or remove profile properties after your initial choice.)

-BlueConic will display a list of most used profile properties and the list of all other profile properties.
-It is also possible to search for a particular profile property by typing in the search box.
-This will automatically filter both lists to the profile properties that match your search.
+BlueConic displays a list of most used profile properties and the list of all other profile properties.
+You can also search for a particular profile property by typing in the search box.
+This automatically filters both lists to the profile properties that match your search.

-Once you have located the profile property that you want, click it to start building the segment.
+Once you have located the profile property that you want, select it to start building the segment.

-To flesh out the segment, you will want to filter for specific profile property values.
-Click on the profile property and filter information will display on the right side:
+To flesh out a segment, you can filter for specific profile property values.
+When you select a profile property, the values you can filter on display on the right side: